microsoft/MLOpsPython/docs/getting_started.md

 ### Local configuration

 In order to configure the project locally you have to create a copy from `.env.example` to the root and name it `.env`.
 Fill out all missing values and adjust the existing ones to your needs.

+For local development, you will also need to [install the Azure CLI](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli).
+Azure CLI will be used to log you in interactively.
-Please be aware that the local environment also needs access to the Azure subscription so you have to provide the credentials of your service principal and Azure account information here as well.
+Please be aware that the local environment also needs access to the Azure subscription so you have to have Contributor access on the Azure ML Workspace.

 ### Azure DevOps configuration